 Twice-exceptional learners are identified as gifted and meet the criteria for a disability.
 Disabilities for twice-exceptional learners can include learning disabilities, emotional/behavioral disorders, speech and language disorders, autism spectrum disorder, physical disabilities, and other health concerns like ADHD.
 Supporting twice-exceptional learners can be challenging.
 Sometimes a learning disability is missed because a student is performing on grade level, and the teachers aren't aware of the child's high potential.
 Other times gifted identification is being missed because the disability is masking it.
 Seeking treatment is often advisable if you are concerned your child might fall in this category.
 Testing on an individual basis by a psychologist can help sort out the youth's strengths and struggles which will better help you and the school get your child on the right path.

-The unique characteristics of being gifted don't stop at age 18.
+The unique characteristics of being gifted don't stop at graduation.
 Heightened sensitivity, intense feelings and reactions, idealism, high levels of frustration, high expectations for self and others, heightened self-awareness, curiosity, and advanced intellectual skills are just a few of the characteristics that continue to affect us into adulthood.

 The obstacles of being gifted affect many facets of one's life.
 Just as a child faces challenges in school, an adult faces challenges in the workplace.
 The structure and hierarchy can be frustrating.
 The conflict between boredom at work and the drive to succeed can be stressful.
 Over sensitivities, impatience, and the need to be right can cause friction in relationships.
 Social isolation isn't just a teen thing.
 Finding friends can be challenging, even for adults.
 Lack of social-emotional support as a child or conflicts experienced due to asynchronous development may have left unresolved issues.
 The challenges of being gifted are lifelong.